waku-org/pm/draft-roadmap/introduce_mixnet_for_message_sending.md

 **Feature**: [Mix](/FURPS/core/mix.md)

 **FURPS**:
 - F1.
-Relay nodes can mount mixnet protocol, acting as entry, exit or mixnet nodes.
+Relay nodes can mount mixnet protocol, acting as sender, intermediary or exit nodes.
 - F2.
-Nodes can discover mixnet relay and exit nodes using available peer discovery mechanisms.
+Nodes can discover other nodes that support mix using available peer discovery mechanisms
 - F3.
 Client nodes can send light push requests over the mixnet before delivery to a service node.
 - F4.
 Client nodes can receive a response to a light push request over the mixnet.

+- S1. `wakunode2` for intermediary and exit nodes.
+- S2. nwaku CLI for sender nodes.

 **Checklist**:
 - [ ] Specs: link to specs